Women’s Coalition Urges Year-Round Action on Digital Age Gender-Based Violence | 263Chat

 She urged an evaluation of progress, legal frameworks and institutional processes to ensure that interventions are effective.

-“It starts with you to break the silence, it starts with me.
-It takes all of us to ensure we create a Zimbabwe where women live in dignity and are safe in every sphere where they want to participate,” Matsika said.
+“It starts with you to break the silence it starts with me.
+It takes all of us to ensure we create a Zimbabwe where women live in dignity and are safe in every sphere where they want to participate,” she said.

 She commended the work of police and cyber-crime units including the development of a TFGBV training module and called for deeper partnerships with government agencies and the national statistics office to improve gender-responsive data.